dad2jrn/serpentscribe/CONTRIBUTION.md

 5. Run the tests to ensure your changes don't break existing functionality.
 6. Commit your changes with a clear and detailed commit message.
 7. Push your changes to your fork.
-8. Submit a pull request to the `fast_logger` repository.
+8. Submit a pull request to the `serpentscribe` repository.

 ## Pull Request Guidelines